bryokn/sports-league/README.md

 - Assign team captains
 - View all registered players
 - Edit coaches, players and venues
+- Delete coaches, players, venues and teams

 **User Interface**
 - View teams and their players
 - View the league table
 - View previous match results
 - Check available venues and their schedules

+## Project Management
+The development of this project is being tracked on my <a href="https://trello.com/b/mklIKyVz/grassroots-league">Trello Board</a>.

 ## Getting started
 1. Clone the repository